swdk/Recommender/README.md

 ## Recommender using python libraries numpy, pandas and pickle

-### Imported custom Low-ranked Matrix factorization algorithum

-### The files are stored in 2 files, trainning and Recommendation

-### We are only using the movie_rating_data_set_training.csv as the training data.
+Imported custom Low-ranked Matrix factorization algorithum The files are stored in 2 files, trainning and Recommendation We are only using the movie_rating_data_set_training.csv as the training data.

-### The file is a file with user_id, movie_id and rating.
+The data is in the format (user_id, movie_id and rating).
-### There is another file movies.csv for referencing the movie names
+Refered to movies.csv for the movie names

-### The traing result data will be stored in Recommendation/TrainingResults file for recommender.
+The training result data will be stored in Recommendation/TrainingResults.

 # Usage
 Run train_recommender_cold_start.py to train the model.